scipy/scipy/doc/source/tutorial/stats.rst

     ...       tuple(stats.norm.sf([crit01, crit05, crit10])*100))
     tail prob. of normal at 1%, 5% and 10%   0.2857   3.4957   8.5003

-The chisquare test can be used to test, whether for a finite number of bins, the observed frequencies differ significantly from the probabilities of the hypothesized distribution.
+The chisquare test can be used to test whether for a finite number of bins, the observed frequencies differ significantly from the probabilities of the hypothesized distribution.